 The official EDPB (European Data Protection Board) stance on consent on scroll and consent by continued browsing is that “actions such as scrolling or swiping through a webpage or similar user activity will not satisfy the requirement of a clear and affirmative action”.
 For information about which EU cookie consent rules apply on a per-country basis, check out our Cookie Consent Cheatsheet here.

 Many data protection authorities – e.g. UK, Ireland, France, Germany, Belgium and Greece – do not consider consent via scrolling as valid.
 If you’re operating in these countries you should avoid this method for collecting consent.

-For this reason, iubenda gives you the option to easily disable the Cookie Solution’s “scroll to consent” feature should the particular Member State law require it.
+For this reason, iubenda gives you the option to easily disable the Privacy Controls and Cookie Solution’s “scroll to consent” feature should the particular Member State law require it.